Tomires/thesis-masters/design.md

 #### Numerical

 Numerical attributes represent numbers in both decimal and integer formats.
 Decimal point is to be represented by a dot.
-The type is automatically assigned if all of attribute's values are numeric and do not satisfy conditions set for the locational type.
+The type is automatically assigned if all of the attribute's values are numeric and do not satisfy conditions set for the locational type.

 #### Categorical